astroufsc/chimera/Documents/index.rst

 Introduction
 ============

-:program:Chimera was originally thought of as a *Command Line Interface* to *Observatory Control Systems* in the context of astronomical observation.
+:program:`Chimera` was originally thought of as a *Command Line Interface* to *Observatory Control Systems* in the context of astronomical observation.
 As such it posesses a very complete and strong implementation of tools oriented to terminal based interaction.
 It is also essentially **distributed** in nature, meaning it can run across computers, operating systems and networks and provide an integrated control system.

 In time, **Chimera** has acquired wider functionality, like e.g. graphical user